 My next match was Thurston versus Kevin Blackwood.
 I reffed many of Thurston’s matches over the last few years and also reffed a few of Blackwood’s.
 Probably out of all the matches on the night’s card, this is the one I was most hoping to get assigned to work.
 I dubbed this “The Battle of the Vegans” and briefly contemplated going vegan for just the week of the show until I looked up some of the regular staples of the diet and decided to pass.
 Heck, I did eat a vegan rice krispie treat the day, so that counts for something, right?

 My third match did not really materialize.
 Frankie Feathers was set to face Gaines for the ESW Interstate Championship.
-Everything seemed all fine and well until right after I rang the bell, and the Gaines slipped out of the way without being touched and preceded to be counted out.
-A little chaos ensued after I called it a match since I could not locate Gullo as we were all taken a little off-guard.
-So after it was announced that Frankie won the match by count out but Gaines retained his title, I walked to the back only for Gaines to sneak through the crowd and jump Frankie from behind.
+Everything seemed all fine and well until right after I rang the bell.
+Gaines slipped out of the way without being touched and preceded to be counted out.
+A little chaos ensued after I called it a match since I could not locate Gullo.
+We were all taken a little off-guard.
+So after it was announced that Frankie won the match by count-out but Gaines retained his title.
+I walked to the back only for Gaines to sneak through the crowd and jump Frankie from behind.
 Just when you think my job was all done, I ran back out and pulled Frankie from the ring.

 As I rolled out of the ring after the match, Joe Hrycych, one of the ringside photographers, asked me if I was all right.
 He said I got hit twice in the head.
 I only remembered once which alarmed me a little.
 I went to the back and told this to Daniel Garcia and fellow referee Nolan Evans, and they both said to go see the doctor.
 Alas, this was my first time in the concussion protocol.

-I passed the eye test.
-I passed the pushing and pulling tests.
-I remembered the entire match.
-I did not see any lights.
-My head just hurt where I got hit.
+I passed the eye test., the pushing and pulling tests.
+I remembered the entire match and did not see any lights.
+My head just hurts where I got hit.
 I later confirmed the supposed second headshot was not so, I moved out of the way from a close call.
 The doctor said he did not think I received a concussion but still gave me a card of symptoms to watch for said to tell my wife to watch if I act strangely when I got home.
 Luckily for me, none of those things happened so I can confirm that I did not receive a concussion.
-With the resources available, the circumstances at hand and the knowledge we all now possess about head injuries, it was for the better that I got myself checked out just to make sure I was alright.
+With the resources available, the circumstances at hand, and the knowledge we all now possess about head injuries, it was for the better that I got myself checked out just to make sure I was alright.

-The next week, my stepdad asked me if Referee Andrew Mollon, who also worked the main event was OK after getting hit in the face as part of the match.
+The next week, my stepdad asked me if Referee Andrew Mollon, who also worked the main event was OK.
+He asked that after seeing him get hit in the face as part of the match.
 I texted him and he wrote back “I’M FINE!”
 At this point, I was pretty miffed that both my parents did not show the same concern about me, so I told them “You know I went through the concussion protocol after my last match?”
 They both thought it was part of the show and I just did a great job selling it!
 So I told them that was not supposed to happen, I really got smacked like that and was in pain.
 Got to give up for my parents to keeping canon!

-After the show, we headed to ESW’s official after party spot, Mooney’s on Main in Tonawanda.
-Thurston, Gullo and I decided to record a different style episode of “Inside the Empire” podcast that night, so I scoped out the table we used before for the Pepper Parks episode so Thurston could hook up the equipment quickly.
+After the show, we headed to ESW’s official after-party spot, Mooney’s on Main in Tonawanda.
+Thurston, Gullo, and I decided to record a different style episode of “Inside the Empire” podcast that night.
+I scoped out the table we used before for the Pepper Parks episode so Thurston could hook up the equipment quickly.

 Our typical episodes involve interviewing a member of the roster in which they talk about how they broke into wrestling, interesting stories, etc. The best comparison I can make if you never listened before is to the original format of Colt Cabana’s “Art of Wrestling” podcast.
 But with this recording, we decided to change it up and talk about the day’s happenings and pull members of the roster over to our table for their comments.

 We got a good mix of people in this episode.
-We had Mednik, Steve Gage, Gaines, Bennett, Garcia, Puf and Timekeeper Todd Brantley all speak on it.
+We had Mednik, Steve Gage, Gaines, Bennett, Garcia, Puf, and Timekeeper Todd Brantley all speak on it.
 I think it was a good experiment to try out, although we will most likely return to our normal format in future episodes so that we give everyone on our roster enough time to tell their stories.
-You can listen to the episode here: https://eswwrestling.podbean.com/e/4th-and-gold/
+You can listen to the 4th and Gold episode here: https://eswwrestling.podbean.com

 Check out DJ and Empire State Wrestling along with several other promotions on Powerslam TV by visiting them after clicking on the icon below or clicking here.